TusharPanchal09/TusharPanchal09/README.md

 - 👋 Hi, I’m @TusharPanchal09
-- 👀 I’m interested in artificial intelligence.
+- 👀 I’m interested in Artificial Intelligence.
-- 🌱 I’m currently learning artificial intelligence and Data science.
+- 🌱 I’m currently learning Artificial Intelligence and Data Science.

 <!---
 TusharPanchal09/TusharPanchal09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.